Foundation Education

 Early Childhood Educator

 An Early Childhood Educator, also referred to as a Childcare Worker, is responsible for the care and early education of babies and young children.
-They work in a range of settings, including kindergartens, childcare centres, community centres or schools.
+They work in a range of settings, including kindergartens, childcare centres, community centres and schools.

-Australian legislation stipulates that at least half of all educators within a long day care or preschool facility must hold (or be actively studying) a Diploma-level qualification or higher.
-You are also required to hold a Diploma in order to become a Family Day Care Coordinator.
+One major difference between a Certificate and Diploma in childcare is that the Diploma provides you with more options.
+Australian legislation says that at least half of all educators within a long day care or preschool facility must hold (or be actively studying) a Diploma-level qualification or higher.

-There’s an emerging trend of childcare centres seeking workers with higher qualification levels.
+There’s also an emerging trend of childcare centres seeking workers with higher qualification levels.
 So if you hold a Diploma, you’ll stand a far greater chance of employment.

 With the Diploma, you can pursue roles such as:

-• Group Leader
+Group Leader

-• Educational Leader
+Educational Leader

 Early Childhood Education and Care